rivapereira/career-buddy/log_bugs.md

   * Pass actual input from `user_id` field to all memory-related calls.
   * Use format: `user_id:goal_slug` in Pinecone keys.
   * Optional: Validate ID format, strip whitespace.

+  STATUS -> IS COMMUNISM-?!?!
+KINDA FIXED, I FINALLY USED THE WELCOME_USER_ID I MADE...LET'S SEE

 ### ✅ 3.
 Step Completion Count is Broken